FusionAuth/fusionauth-jwt/README.md

 ## Prime JWT ![semver 2.0.0 compliant](http://img.shields.io/badge/semver-2.0.0-brightgreen.svg?style=flat-square)

-Prime JWT is a JWT library written in Java8.
-This library is intended to be fast, simple and make it easier to deploy by limiting external dependencies.
-The only external dependency of this project is [Jackson](https://github.com/FasterXML/jackson).
+Prime JWT is intended to be fast and easy to use.
+Prime JWT has a single external dependency on Jackson.
 ## Example Code:

 ### Encode a JWT using HMAC